jordicenzano/brightcove-live-demo-srt-rtmpout-fac/README.md

 - Frame accurate clipping based on SMPTE Time code

 ## Create a live job
-- We assume you already have a brightcove acount and they you have your API-KEY, let call it `bcov-live-api-key`
+- We assume you already have a brightcove acount and they you have your API-KEY, let's call it `bcov-live-api-key`
 - You need to create the following requests with [curl](https://curl.haxx.se/)

 ```